fliphess/forky/README.md

 - [ ] auto load module
 - [ ] listener module that auto logout all parted/quitted/left
 - [ ] auto channel to +i mode
+- [ ] superuser module to request all data of a user, send in privmsg

 ### ORM
 - [X] adjust willie modules to use django orm and add to modules + initial_data.json